(The background to the short piece ‘In A Government Canteen’.)

 I’ve a friend who says the state of the world is a cause for pessimism.

 I’ve known him for years; extrovert optimism wouldn’t suit him but outright pessimism?
-I’m not sure, but I can’t deny that what he says feels well-founded in 2017.
+I’m not sure, but I can’t deny that what he says feels well-founded.
 The right-wing is on the ascendant and wars are on the horizon whichever way you look.
 This is not a happy era we’re in now, let alone the era that we’re entering in to, and it seems we collectively can’t learn.

 I don’t know how to respond to the prospects before us.
 Just as nothing about our stumbling towards wars is new, so there are no new responses.